What Is the Difference Between Mental Health and Emotional Health

 • Post-traumatic stress disorder (PTSD)

-• Schizophrenia or other severe mental illnesses
+• Schizophrenia or other serious mental disorders

 Key Components of Mental Health